webwithaman/project-exercise-7-by-sheryians/README.md

 ## Job Ready AI-Powered Cohort: Complete Web Development + DSA + Aptitude by Sheryians Coding School

-### Project Exercise 6: Responsive Photo Gallery with CSS Grid
+### Project Exercise 7: Change Background Color with JavaScript

-- **Topic Covered:** HTML, CSS
+- **Topic Covered:** JavaScript
-- **Description:** Design a responsive photo gallery using CSS Grid.
-The gallery should display images of varying sizes in a grid layout, where the number of columns adjusts based on the screen size.
-Use media queries to ensure the layout is responsive and looks great on different devices, such as desktops, tablets, and mobiles.
-The gallery should adapt to different screen widths, adjusting the grid to display images in an optimal manner.
+- **Description:** Write a JavaScript script that changes the background color of the webpage when a button is clicked.
+The button should trigger a function that alters the `background-color` of the webpage.
+Use DOM manipulation to select the button element and apply an event listener for the click event.
-- **Skills Covered:** CSS Grid for layout management, media queries for responsiveness, and creating flexible, adaptive designs.
+- **Skills Covered:** Basic JavaScript syntax, functions, event handling, and DOM manipulation.

 ### Live Demo

-You see a live demo of this ()
+You see a live demo of this project (https://random-bgcolor-generator.netlify.app/)